-3. Identify your perfect cherry and flavor and taste cherry samples.
+1. Identify your perfect cherry and flavor and taste cherry samples.

 How do you pick cherries?
 Grab a bucket at the entrance of the farm, choose a tree, and start sampling.

 Tasting/sampling the cherries to ensure that they meet your criteria.
 Plus, there will be less waste if they are picked randomly.
 Sampling cherries is filling so spread out your sampling accordingly!

 When we first went cherry picking in 2007 (not at Nunn Better Farms), we ate them straight off the tree.
 However, they were dusty and our throats were scratchy and irritated.
 That is what we get for getting overly excited about trying cherries.

-4. Start picking cherries.
+2. Start picking cherries.

 Use your hands to pick the large and ripe cherries off the tree.
 If you go earlier in the season, the cherries on the lower branches are easier to reach.

 The farms may have ladders scattered throughout their orchard.
 However, you’ll need to wait for the ladders as they are used often.

-5. Stay at the farms for as long as you’d like.
+4. Stay at the farms for as long as you’d like.

 It’s a fun bonding experience with family and friends.
-We usually spend about 2 hours to pick over 10 pounds during each trip.
+We usually spend about 2 hours picking over 10 pounds during each trip.
 It is worth the trip as all of the cherries are devoured in one week.